xetys/stytex.de/source/_posts/2018/2018-01-12-modernization.markdown

 ## Hello 2018!

-I had a long break since my [last article](/2017/03/26/kubernetes-private-cloud-deployments-comparison/).
+I had a long break since my [last article](/blog/2017/03/26/kubernetes-private-cloud-deployments-comparison/).
 So it's time to say hello here and announce some little things.

 ## Blog modernization

 I was thinking of migrating to [Hugo](http://gohugo.io/) for some while, but end up with staying on octopress.
 The main reason is that I actually don't want a big change on how my blog looks and feels.
 Especially I'm interested in all the paths, which are already deep inside Google's index.

-The main feature is, that I learned there is a `<!-- more -->` separator, which makes my new index page doesn't look like a mile of full blog articles one after each other.
+The main feature is, that I learned to use the `<!-- more -->` separator, which makes my new index page doesn't look like a mile of full blog articles one after each other.
 A bit of coloring, a new [About Me](/about) page and some automation for my blog deploy process.
+Everything bundled in a [little repo](https://github.com/xetys/stytex.de) :)

 ## Upcoming topics